dima4p/client_dashboard/README.md

 * Add validation that Consultant **must have** either `contractor` or `employee` and not both.
-* Revise specs for html views
+* Revise specs for html and json views to extend them to be more percise
 * Move API to separate controller, though I am not sure it is required

+### Notes

+I have included to API all the features that are present in the original views.

 ## License